 The library is designed to support the programs offered at the campus.
 Students and faculty have access to a wide variety of resources such as books, periodicals, audio-visual materials and digital resources to support its curriculum.
-The library is staffed with librarians or trained professionals to assist in the research needs of students and faculty, and it is conveniently open to meet class schedules.
+The library is staffed with trained professionals to assist in the research needs of students and faculty, and it is conveniently open to meet class schedules.
+Additionally, students are provided with log on credentials to access various online resources, including the Library and Information Resources Network (LIRN) and the Everest LibGuide.